Sponsor a Capstone Project

 Fall Semester (MEE 487 – Capstone Design I)

 Spring Semester (MEE 488 – Capstone Design II)

 - Prototype manufacturing and development of operational procedures and manual

 - Testing equipment for wind turbines

 - Curing ovens for materials research

-- Drones and unmanned aerial and ground vehicles
+- Unmanned aerial and ground vehicles

 - Hydrofoiling sailing vessels